MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-dialog-manage-conversation-flow.md

 Here are a couple things things to remember when defining your own waterfall steps.

 * Each bot turn reflects input from the user, followed by a response from the bot.
 Thus, you are asking the user for input at the end of a waterfall step, and receiving their answer in the next waterfall step.
 * Each prompt is effectively a two-step dialog that presents its prompt and loops until it receives "valid" input.
-(You can rely on the built-in validation for each type of prompt, or you can add your own custom validation to the prompt.
-For more information, see [get user input](bot-builder-prompts.md).)

 In this sample, the dialog is defined within the bot file and initialized in the bot's constructor.